Be4mon/recipies-book/README.md

-# :books: A Beamon's guide to cook
+# :men_cook: A Beamon's guide to cook

 Current recipies: